Concert in the Country

-Friends of Music, in partnership with Joanne and Tyne Bonebakker, are pleased to present another Concert in the Country, this September.
-An event within the 2024 Northumberland Festival of the Arts, this concert features violinist, Royce Rich, and pianist, Younggun Kim, with an exciting program highlighting the Golden Age of Violinists.
+Friends of Music, in partnership with Joanne and Tyne Bonebakker, were delighted to present another Concert in the Country, in September 2024.
+An event within the 2024 Northumberland Festival of the Arts, this concert featured violinist, Royce Rich, and pianist, Younggun Kim, with an exciting program highlighting the Golden Age of Violinists.
 (See excerpts from their biographies below.)
 Think of Paganini and Milstein and you will get the idea!

 Our Artists

 Royce Rich, violin, and Younggun Kim, piano, have busy careers as educators, soloists and chamber musicians.
-Here are a few excerpts from their biographies to give you an idea of what to expect from this sensational duo:
+Here are a few excerpts from their biographies:

 Royce Rich is establishing himself as one of Canada’s up-and-coming concert artists.
 In July 2021, he was listed as one of CBC Music’s “Top 30 Under 30 Hot Musicians” for the release of his self-produced debut Spotify album of show pieces entitled Short Stories.
 He has appeared on concert stages as a solo artist and chamber musician across Canada, the USA, Italy, and Germany.
 Throughout the summer of 2023, Royce was co-concertmaster of the National Academy Orchestra – Canada’s top training orchestra for up-coming professional orchestral musicians.